I wrote the following in September of 2005 for my Ask Dangerous Lee column.

 She is privileged in almost every sense of the word.
 She’s White.
 She’s blonde.
 She’s an actress in Hollywood.

 Okay, yes she has one “negative” that affirmative action would rescue her from, she’s a woman, but she’s also stupid.

 Newsflash for the Uninformed: White people do hate Black people.There’s a whole system set up by White people that’s designed to kill Black people or keep us the very lowest levels of society.
 This system has always been in play.

 For instance, has she not heard of the KKK?
 It must be nice to be a sheltered princess and oblivious to what other people are going through in the world.

-I mean, what kind of bubble are you living under?
-What community are you living in?
+I mean, what kind of bubble are you floating in?
+What kind of oblivious community are you living in?

-Note: I won’t be sitting by the phone.
-I know better.
-When I’m dead my daughter and her children will be dealing with racism in some form.
-As long as racist people procreate and there’s a system that supports their brand of ignorance and hate there will be racism on planet earth!
+Note: When I’m dead my daughter and her children and their children will be dealing with racism in some form.
+As long as there’s a system based on White supremacy there will be racism!

 Lastly, here are the baffling words of CNN reporter Wolf Blitzer: